-I recently received a copy of a new Paleo cookbook called Gather by Hayley Mason and Bill Staley.
-It is a gorgeous coffee table book (large size format with beautiful photos), though it will not spend much time on your coffee table –it will be in your kitchen where you can use it.
+This dairy-free Spinach Artichoke Dip from Gather by Hayley Mason and Bill Staley is delicious!
+I recently received a copy of this new Paleo cookbook.
+It is a gorgeous coffee table book (large size format with beautiful photos), though it will not spend much time on your coffee table.
+It will be in your kitchen where you can use it.

-After my younger son and I spent the evening reading through the book, we decided to make the vegan (yes vegan) Spinach and Artichoke Dip.
-I’ve wanted to eat spinach artichoke dip for quite some time, though have been thwarted by all of the recipes I’ve come across.
-You see, every recipe for spinach artichoke dip that I’ve encountered has copious amounts of sour cream in it.
-So I was thrilled to see Bill and Hayley’s dairy-free spinach artichoke dip that uses cashew cream for its base.
-The dip is rich and creamy, just like you’d expect.
-And entirely delicious.
+After my younger son and I spent the evening reading through the book, we decided to make the vegan Spinach Artichoke Dip.
+I’ve wanted to eat spinach artichoke dip for quite some time.
+However, each of the recipes I’ve come across have tons of sour cream.
+So I was happy to see Bill and Hayley’s dairy-free spinach artichoke dip that uses cashews for its base.
+The dip is rich and creamy, just like a traditional Spinach Artichoke Dip recipe.